Our history

 2024 – 2025

-To continue providing training opportunities that support teachers in advancing their professional development and strengthening their pedagogical practice, FEN launched the Virtual Professional Development Program on ENA Strategies.
-This course equips teachers with actionable strategies to enhance student engagement and promote active learning in their classrooms.
+To continue providing training opportunities that support teachers in advancing their professional development and strengthening their pedagogical practice, FEN launches the Virtual Professional Development Program on ENA Strategies.

-In the first cohort (the first semester of 2024), 15 primary school teachers from 11 municipalities enhanced their instructional skills, which positively influenced their classrooms.
-In the second cohort (first semester of 2025), 16 teachers from both primary and secondary levels, representing 10 municipalities across Colombia, participated and further expanded the reach of active learning in their educational communities.
+In the first cohort, held during the first semester of 2024, 15 primary school teachers from 11 Colombian municipalities enhanced their instructional skills, which positively influenced their classrooms.
+In the second cohort, conducted in the first semester of 2025, 16 primary and secondary teachers from 10 municipalities participated.